 Best Winter Activities for Kids on Long Island

 As the weather begins to get colder, it becomes a bit more challenging to find activities that can keep your children active and entertained.
 Your Local Kids has some suggestions on the Best Winter Activities across Long Island, in both Suffolk County and Nassau County.
-Always be sure to check Your Local Kids’ Long Island Family Guide, as well as the Family Event Calendar to see if there is a special event occurring near you.
+Always be sure to check Your Local Kids’ Family Event Calendar to see if there is a special event occurring near you.
 Your Local Kids has established a helpful list of some creative ideas for activities in the chilly winter months that you and your children can enjoy together.

 Ice Skating: Ice Skating is a great winter workout, and many local parks have public ice skating rinks that the whole family can enjoy.
 According to CalorieLab.com, just 15 minutes of leisurely Ice Skating can burn 102 calories!